Empowerment and partnership

 We focus on outreach, education, training, and research to empower land managers and landowners, because landscape-level conservation cannot happen without them.
 We also coordinate forest conservation projects throughout the region with diverse partners to inspire responsible forest stewardship.

-We put a strong emphasis on combining scientific research and boots-on-the-ground practices in order to provide the most feasible and effective strategies possible for management and conservation projects.
+We put a strong emphasis on combining scientific research and on-the-ground management experience to provide the most feasible and effective strategies possible for implementing conservation projects.

 Our current work in the Southeast focuses on these critical roles: